Evaluation of Portland Shared E-Scooter Pilot Program Goals and Outcomes

 Summary:

 Shared electric scooters (e-scooters) are fast becoming a mobility option across the U.S. Many cities are permitting their operation, in part, as a way to provide another option to driving private cars.
 This could reduce private vehicle miles travelled (VMT), congestion, and emissions, helping cities meet major policy objectives.
-In the Spring 2019, the City of Portland will be launching a yearlong shared e-scooter pilot program.
-The city is expecting to have multiple companies providing service in the city starting with 2,500 e-scooters in service.
-The city’s program will focus on giving people access to a new transportation option while also ensuring that e-scooters will support five critical City goals:
+In the Spring 2019, the City of Portland launched a yearlong shared e-scooter pilot program.
+The City’s program focused on giving people access to a new transportation option while also ensuring that e-scooters will support five critical City goals:

 1) Increase the share of trips made using active and low-carbon transportation modes;